thomasgwatson/twicefire/src/content/campcontact2022.md

 2022 was probably the harshest build and strike weeks Camp Contact has experienced at BRC.
 I write to document elements of that experience, to analyze what I saw as the key difficulties that lead to this being the hardest build, and to go a little deeper into the camp responsibility that I am calling Reception (Arrival, off-load, parking, tent placement, RV placement and orientation).
 Before the burn, I was trying to line up being the orientation lead.
 Thus a bunch of my experience is shaped by this.
 I will also talk to the four major phases of a large theme camp being out at BRC; Build, Finishing, Burn and Strike.

 ###### Report style:
-I will attempt to echo the report writing style from my intel report writing days; observations and 'factual' (as far as we can be) details, separated from my comments/opinions/analysis (either in italics in-line or in a separate), sandwiched on both ends by key findings/summaries. _Comment from later in the writing: this writing style peetered out somewhat, because, spoiler alert, I left halfway through the writing of it to briefly return to the playa to help with strike._
+I will attempt to echo the report writing style from my intel report writing days; observations and 'factual' (as far as we can be) details, separated from my comments/opinions/analysis (either in italics in-line or in a separate paragraph), sandwiched on both ends by key findings/summaries. _Comment from later in the writing: this writing style peetered out somewhat, because, spoiler alert, I left halfway through the writing of it to briefly return to the playa to help with strike._

 #### Key Difficulties
 - Strongest winds in BRC living memory during build